A single impact might explain why the Red Planet’s surface looks smoother in the north and rugged and rocky in the south

 "Something big smacked into Mars and stripped half the crust off the planet," says Francis Nimmo, a planetary scientist at the University of California, Santa Cruz who ran some of the computer simulations.

-These new observations still do not disprove the idea that processes deep below the planet's surface could have caused the difference in the planet's two halves.
-But, says Steven Squyres, a planetary scientist at Cornell University, "it's nice to see an old idea dusted off and turned into something with real physical plausibility."
+Steven Squyres is a planetary scientist at Cornell University in Ithaca, N.Y.
+These new observations still do not disprove the idea that processes deep below the planet's surface could have caused the difference in the planet's two halves, he says.
+But, he adds, "It's nice to see an old idea dusted off and turned into something with real physical plausibility."